 That’s right.
 If you keep a diaper bag, why not a wine bag?

-We have three nice wine bags but if they’re not filled with necessary items, we might as well not bring them to the picnic.
-These are items you don’t think to take with you until you're laying out your food and saying, "ughhhhh!!".
+We have three nice wine bags but if they’re not filled with necessary items that's fine.
+The problem is you'll have to remember all the little items you'll need like a knife.
+I wouldn't think to have these items until I'm laying out the food and go, "ughhhhh!!".

 - Tiny cutting board

 - Cheese knife good enough to cut sausage

 - Cloth napkins – not paper.
 I always add paper napkins just for keeps.
 Cloth napkins make pseudo place mats too.

 - Plastic wine cups – not red cups and not the plastic kind you throw away.
 Cups with stems are nice so that you can hold it from the stem if you're drinking chilled wine.

 - Wine Opener – Just have an extra one in your bag at all times.
 This would be the worst thing to forget.

 - If you're bag doesn't come with insulation like our favorite wine bag, buy a variety of chilled packs to keep your white wine and salads chilled.

 - A table cloth - you can get these at the dollar store but I have some plastic ones as well as pretty cloth ones too.
 I have added one in the bag too that you see below.